CarlosLizamaGarcia/CarlosLizamaGarcia/README.md

 ## Hi!👋

--My name is Carlos Lizama García, I am a Data Scientist and a Physicist
+- My name is Carlos Lizama García, I am a Data Scientist and a Physicist